Dans-labs/dariah/docs/Components.md

 Displays a list of items from a table.
 Every items is represented as a heading, usually consisting of the title field of the item.
-If the user has permission to see more, there is a control on each item to expand the the heading into the fields and values of the item.
+If the user has permission to see more, there is a control on each item to expand the heading into the fields and values of the item.
 If the user has edit permissions, he can edit the item from here.